logto-io/logto/packages/connector-wechat-native/README.md

 ![Android signing report](/packages/connector-wechat-native/docs/android-signing-report.png)

-The corresponding variant `MD5` value will be the _Application Signing Signature(应用签名）_, but remember to remove all semicolons from the value and cast it to lowercase.
+The `MD5` value of the corresponding build variant will be the _Application Signing Signature(应用签名）_, but remember to remove all semicolons from the value and cast it to lowercase.

-e.g. `1A:2B:3C:4D` -> `1a2b3c4d`
+E.g. `1A:2B:3C:4D` -> `1a2b3c4d`

 ### Waiting for the review result